KH-CC/Horse_Racing_Visualization/README.md

         conda install pandas

-3. Change environment path, open the project folder in the terminal, then type:
+3. Change environment path, open the project folder in the terminal/cmd.
+    - For MacOS, type:

         export FLASK_APP=horse_racing_visualization.py

+    - For Windows, type:

+        set FLASK_APP=horse_racing_visualization.py

+4. Flask debug mode allows refresh server automatically when script changes.

+    - For MacOS:

+        - Turn on debug mode, in terminal, type:

+                export FLASK_ENV=development

+        - Turn off debug mode, in terminal, type:

+                export FLASK_ENV=

+    - For Windows:

+        - Turn on debug mode, in terminal, type:

+                set FLASK_ENV=development

+        - Turn off debug mode, in terminal, type:

+                set FLASK_ENV=

-4. Run the server, type in terminal
+5. Run the server, type in terminal

         flask run

-5. In brower (Chrome is preferred), type the following as url
+6. In brower (Chrome is preferred), type the following as url

         localhost:5000

-6. If you are using vscode:
+7. If you are using vscode:

     - Firstly please select the python interpreter to the virtual environment `envName` in the buttom of vscode.